Kellogg Community College: Academics

 KCC is accredited by the Higher Learning Commission.
 The college offers 59 pre-professional transfer curricula; 35 associate degree programs; 28 certificate programs; six categories of professional certifications; and a variety of short-term, non-credit courses.

 Athletics

 Kellogg Community College offers six athletics programs including baseball, men's and women's basketball, men's and women's bowling, men's and women's cross country, women's soccer and women's volleyball.
 The teams compete as members of the Michigan Community College Athletic Association and Region 12 of the National Junior College Athletic Association (NJCAA).

 Freedom of speech controversy

-In September 2016, three people passed out copies of the U.S. constitutions on campus The students were a told to shut down the event on grounds that it violated the school's “speech permit policy." and were subsequently arrested by campus police for trespassing.
+On September 2016, three individuals were arrested after handing out copies of the U.S. Constitution on campus, the students were told to shut down the event on grounds that it violated the school's “speech permit policy" and were subsequently arrested by campus police for trespassing.

-The YAL organization subsequently filed a lawsuit and the school agreed to pay a $55,000 settlement.
+The YAL Organization subsequently filed a lawsuit and the school agreed to pay a $55,000 settlement.